 Best Cities for a New Grad Nurses

-Seattle ranks as #1 on the best city for career and businesses by Forbes.
-Salaries for nurses are also competitive, with the average salary for registered nurses at $95,120 according to the Bureau of Labor Statistics.
+Seattle ranks #1 on the best city for career and businesses by Forbes.
+Salaries for nurses are also competitive, with the average salary for registered nurses at $99,310, according to the Bureau of Labor Statistics.

 Cincinnati is seeing an influx of new residents.
-With the additional bonus of being an affordable big city with monthly rent averaging at around $700 this is a great place for most young adults looking to grow their career and not break the bank.
+With the additional bonus of being an affordable big city with monthly rent averaging around $700, this is a great place for most young adults looking to grow their careers and not break the bank.
 Cincinnati also has two major hospital systems, resulting in plenty of job availability for healthcare workers.